noClaps/nc/design/conditionals/pattern-matching.md

 }
 ```

-Pattern matching can also be used to conditionally assign a value to a variable based on the value of another variable, provided that each branch returns the same type, or `undefined` if assigning to an optional.
+Pattern matching can also be used to conditionally assign a value to a variable based on the value of another variable, provided that each branch returns the same type, or `none` if assigning to an optional.

 ```
 int index = 2